French Black Copper Marans are some of the most beautiful and unique birds you can add to your flock.

 Color & Feathering

 Obviously, from their name, you can assume a bit about their coloring.
 They do have black and copper feathers.
-They also have some dark reds and, at the right angle, the black feathers can give off a translucent, green hue.
+They also have some dark reds and, at the right angle, the black feathers can give off an iridescent, green hue.

 The hens are not quite as impressive as the roosters.
 They are mostly covered in black feathers with a hint of reddish copper.